snetdev/docs/fields.rst

 ``unwrap`` :

-  ``unwrap`` drops the provided field reference without decreasing the data object's reference counter, and returns the unwrapped data object.
+  ``unwrap`` retrieve a new reference to the data object from the field reference.
+The original reference remains "in the field".

   Conceptually ``unwrap`` is implemented as: